Colorado Felony Crimes by Class and Sentences

 Prison Sentence Example

-Say an offender receives a conviction for a Class 2 felony, punishable by eight to 24 years in prison.
+Say an offender receives a conviction for a Class 2 felony, punishable by 8 to 24 years in prison.
 The judge hands down a fixed prison sentence of 12 years.
-At the latest, the offender must be released from prison after serving the 12 years but may become eligible for discretionary parole release after serving six years (assuming good behavior).
-If the offender also accrues earned time credits, the offender could be eligible for parole release in as little as three to four years.
+At the latest, the offender must be released from prison after serving the 12 years but may become eligible for discretionary parole release after serving 6 years (assuming good behavior).
+If the offender also accrues earned time credits, the offender could be eligible for parole release in as little as 3 to 4 years.
 The parole board reviews the offender's application for parole.
-If granted, the offender must serve at least three years on parole (the mandatory term).
+If granted, the offender must serve at least 3 years on parole (the mandatory term).
 If the parole board denies release, the prisoner can apply again in a year and every year thereafter.

 Find a Lawyer